State law requires:

-• An introduction of three vapor products licenses for retailers, distributors, and delivery sellers.
+• Three vapor products licenses for retailers, distributors, and delivery sellers.

 • Licensing fees that change for all tobacco retailers.